Instructions for Applicants

 Minimum Graduate Admission Requirements

-The minimum requirements for admission to a graduate program are:
+The minimum requirements are:

 Along with these minimal requirements, admission decisions are based on a number of factors, including academic degrees and record, written statement of purpose, letters of recommendation, test scores, and relevant work and research experience.
 All admission recommendations are made by each individual program or department.